 A municipality in Sweden, Marstrand, offers you a seaside beauty that is hard to resist during your Sweden travel.
 Located on the mesmerizing western coast of Sweden, Marstrand holds the prestigious Marstrand Regatta every year.

 Having a great coastal area, Marstrand is a paradise during the summer.
 There are so many things to do here within that season.
 You can go sailing, kayaking, fishing, joining a seal-watching excursion, and much more.

 In the town area, you will be impressed by Carlstens Fastning, which is a fortress built in the middle of the 17th century.

-Marstrand is without a doubt an island to go when you travel to Sweden.
+Marstrand is, without a doubt, an island to go and one of the places to see in Sweden.

 Where to stay: Best hotels in Marstrand, Sweden